Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-where $G$ is the elastic shear modulus, $c$ a constant and $\sigma_0(T)$ a temperature-dependent stress scale.
-The details of the derivation of Eq.~(\ref{eq:sausset}) do not really matter, but the result in Eq.~(\ref{eq:sausset}) demonstrates the existence of a lower bound for the resulting shear rate for a finite shear stress $\sigma > 0$.
-This argument suggests therefore that the {\it shear rate is actually finite at any imposed shear stress} even in the ``solid'' phase.
-This result is not inconsistent with the existence of measured flow curves with an apparent yield stress, as it predicts that the shear stress decreases logarithmically slowly with the shear rate.
-It might therefore be very difficult to detect such behavior in an experiment to discriminate for instance from a Herschel-Bulkley functional form with a finite yield stress.
-An interesting additional comment on this result is that it is not specific to amorphous materials, but applies equally to ordered systems, such as crystalline materials.
+where $G$ is the elastic shear modulus, $c$ a constant, $\tau_0$ a characteristic relaxation time, and $\sigma_0$ a temperature-dependent stress scale.
+Eq.~(\ref{eq:sausset}) implies the existence of a lower bound for the resulting shear rate for a finite shear stress $\sigma > 0$, which in turn suggests that the {\it shear rate should actually be finite at any imposed shear stress} even in the ``solid'' phase.
+This result is not inconsistent with the existence of measured flow curves with an apparent yield stress, as it predicts that the shear stress decreases logarithmically (very) slowly with the shear rate.
+It might therefore be very difficult to detect such behavior in an experiment and to discriminate it, for instance, from a Herschel-Bulkley functional form with a finite yield stress (where the yield stress value is approached algebraically with decreasing $\dot{\gamma}$).
+Interestingly, the result is not specific to amorphous materials, but applies equally to ordered systems such as crystalline materials.
 This discussion shows that despite the translational symmetry breaking observed during the formation of the crystal, which contrasts with the absence of such a symmetry breaking in amorphous solids, a yield stress is conceptually not better defined in ordered systems.
-Therefore, the absence of a real yield stress is not due to the ``messy'' nature of soft amorphous materials but is more profound.
+Therefore, the absence of a real yield stress is not due to the ``messy'' nature of soft amorphous materials, but has a more profound origin.